andi611/CS-Tacotron-Pytorch/README.md

 # CS-Tacotron
-An Pytorch implementation of CS-Tacotron, a code-switching speech synthesis end-to-end generative TTS model.
+A Pytorch implementation of CS-Tacotron, a code-switching speech synthesis end-to-end generative TTS model based on Tacotron.

 ## Introduction
 With the wide success of recent machine learning Text-to-speech (TTS) models, promising results on synthesizing realistic speech have proven machine’s capability of synthesizing human-like voices.
 However, little progress has been made in the domain of Chinese-English code-switching text-to-speech synthesis, where machine has to learn to handle both input and output in a multilingual fashion.
+Code-switching occurs when a speaker alternates between two or more languages, nowadays people communicates in code-switching languages in everyday life, hence spoken language technologies such as TTS must be developed to handle multilingual input and output.

-In this work, we present Code-Switch Tacotron, which is built based on the state-of-the-art end-to-end text-to-speech generative model Tacotron (Wang et al., 2017).
+In this work, we present Code-Switching Tacotron, which is built based on the state-of-the-art end-to-end text-to-speech generative model Tacotron (Wang et al., 2017).
 CS-Tacotron is capable of synthesizing code-switching speech conditioned on raw CS text.
 Given CS text and audio pairs, our model can be trained end-to-end with proper data pre-processing.
 Furthurmore, we train our model on the LectureDSP dataset, a Chinese-English code-switching lecture-based dataset, which originates from the course Digital Signal Processing (DSP) offered in National Taiwan University (NTU).
 We present several key implementation techniques to make the Tacotron model perform well on this challenging multilingual speech generation task.
 CS-Tacotron possess the capability of generating CS speech from CS text, and speaks vividly with the style of LectureDSP’s speaker.

-See [report.pdf](report.pdf) for more detail of this work.
+See **[report.pdf](report.pdf)** for more detail of this work.

 Pull requests are welcome!